mmayo656/enterprise-windows-server-administration/README.md

-This project simulates a real-world enterprise IT environment using Windows Server, Active Directory, and centralized management tools.
+This project simulates a real-world enterprise IT environment and reflects hands-on system administration experience developed alongside professional healthcare IT exposure.

 Windows Server Administration Lab Portfolio